 Explore Washington, D.C.

 Monuments and memorials, eclectic neighborhoods, true local flavor – Washington, D.C. is a place unlike any other.
-The Washington Marriott Wardman Park is located near these popular destinations.

 The neighborhood features a few iconic sights, including a Marilyn Monroe mural and two spectacular bridges, the Taft and the Duke Ellington.
 Its biggest attraction, the Smithsonian’s National Zoo, which backs up Rock Creek Park, is home to the city’s famed giant pandas.